The Factorizable Feigin-Frenkel center: Opers on and the formal neighborhood

-In order to give appropriate definitions we need to treat $\overline{\Sigma}$ as a more geometric object, so that we may construct an analogue of the bundle $\goF_0$ on it and speak about connections on $\goF_0$ (c.f.
-Proposition 3.3.3 of \cite{casarin2025bundle}).
-This will take us on a small detour, since we will have to define Jet schemes for $\overline{\Sigma}$ in order to construct the canonical ${\Autpiu} O$ torsor on it.
+Let us say some words to justify the definitions we will give in the following pages by recalling some known constructions.
+Recall that to any smooth curve $C$ over $\mC$ there is a canonical $\Autpiu{} O$ bundle called $\Aut_C$ (see \cite[Section 6.5]{frenkel2004vertex} or \cite{casarin2025bundle}).
+It is known (c.f. \cite[Proposition 3.3.3]{casarin2025bundle}) that, for any $(\goF,\nabla)$ oper on $C$ the $B$-bundle $\goF$ is always isomorphic to a certain bundle $\goF_0$, which is a twist of the bundle $\Aut_C$ for a fixed morphism $\Autpiu{} O \to B$.
+Thus, in order to give appropriate definitions in our $\oSigma,\oSigma^*$ setting, we need to treat $\overline{\Sigma}$ as a more geometric object, so that we may construct an analogue of the bundle $\goF_0$ on it and speak about connections on $\goF_0$.
+In order to do so we will refer to \cite[Section \ref{ssec:canonicaltorsor}]{casmaffei1} where $\Aut_{\oSigma}$, an analogue of the torsor $\Aut_C$, is constructed.
 The reader can safely skip this section, as definitions are completely analogous to the case of a smooth curve over $\mC$, we give the constructions for completeness.

-Our geometric setting will be the following.
-Let $\Aff_S$ be the category of affine schemes equipped with a map $\Spec R \to S$, we will be working in the category of functors $\text{Sp}_S = \Fun(\Aff_S^{\op},\text{Set})$ {$\text{Sp}_S$} which we will refer to as the category of spaces over $S$.
-We will deal essentialy only with functors which are sheaves for the Zariski topology of $S$, so that we can make local considerations.
-Via the Yoneda embedding there is a fully faithful inclusion $\Aff_S \hookrightarrow \text{Sp}_S$.
-Given a space $X$ and a group functor $G$ one can speak about $G$-torsors on $X$ with respect to the Zariski topology on $S$ and form twisted bundles as in the usual case.